buildspace/buildspace-projects/NFT_Collection/en/Section_0/Lesson_1_What_Are_We_Building.md

 ![Untitled](https://i.imgur.com/4PliKDj.png)

 **Note: instead of "Alkes", your NFT would say the name of your cohort — each cohort is named after a star!
 Also, the # at the bottom right will be the # minted which depends on when you claim the NFT.
-If you did not receive your NFT after 7 days, please reach out to either Raza or Alec on Discord!**
+It can take up to 7 days for your NFT to arrive (you'll get an email also!).
+If it's been more than 7 days please reach out to either Raza (TooManyBugs#3359) or Alec (alec#8853) on Discord!**

 ## 🛠 What we're building